Iran University of Medical Sciences • Journals

 Central access to the editorial, peer review, authorship, ethics, consent, rights and open science policies that govern all journals in the IUMS portfolio.

-Version v1.0 – last updated March 2025
+Version Policy suite v1.0 Last updated March 2025.

 Editorial governance & independence